Statement Addressing How to Report a Crime or Emergency on Campus

 University Police Communications Center is not a 911 center.
 Campus cell phone users, who dial 9-1-1, will be directly connected to the Colorado Springs Police 9-1-1 center.
 Through the mutual agreement with Colorado Springs Police, efforts will be coordinated to dispatch University Police to the caller’s or incident location.
 The University Communications Center has an “echo” system in place for calls placed from campus phones to 9-1-1.
 In this case, University Police dispatchers will receive notification of where the call is being placed from and dispatch University Police to the location.

 The first response to report a campus crime should be to contact UCCS PD at (719) 255-3111.
 If you are not comfortable contacting UCCS PD, you may contact a Campus Security Authority (CSA).
 CSA's are campus staff, faculty and students whose job functions make them significantly responsible for students and student activities.
 Sometimes victims and witnesses of a crime are hesitant to talk to a police officer.
 The Clery Act requires all institutions to collect crime reports from a variety of individuals to assist in reporting crime statistics accurately.
 CSA's are not investigators of crimes, they do not categorize crimes; CSA's help collect crime report information for UCCS.
 CSA's have an important function to immediately forward reports of crime to UCCS Police.
 This is because a CSA report may be the basis for determining if there is a serious or continuing threat to the safety of our campus.
-Some examples of CSA's include: staff and students of Housing, Dean of Students, Health Center, Recreation Center, Athletics, Student Success, ROTC, FDC, Club Advisors, and Campus Security.
+Some examples of CSA's include: Residence Life and Housing Professional Staff or Resident Assistants, Dean of Students, Health Center, Recreation Center, Athletics, Student Success, ROTC, FDC, Club Advisors, and Public Safety.

 University Police want the campus community to report any suspicious activities such as persons seen loitering around vehicles, buildings, or residential halls.
 Crimes and suspicious activities that occur off campus can be reported to the Colorado Springs Police Department at (719) 444-7000.